essdot/reams/README.md

 `setState` on the React component, and re-renders the component.
 When the stream ends, it unrenders the component.

-The stream emits for the following events on the component:
+The stream emits for the following lifecycle events on the component:
 `componentDidMount`, `componentWillMount`, `componentWillUnmount`, `componentWillReceiveProps`, `componentWillUpdate`, `componentDidUpdate`.
 You can use `stream.on` to listen for those events, or you can pass your own event listeners directly to React, with the `_react_options` argument.

 - `parent_element`: Element for the React component to render into.
 If this element has any content it will be replaced by the template.
 This element is